Structural Sensitivity in Compressed Transformers: Relative Error Propagation and Layer Removal: Results

 This projects out the mean and radial components, with spectral radius $\|J_{\text{LN}}\|_2 \leq 1/\sigma$---perturbations aligned with the current activation direction are contracted.
 If each layer's effective gain is less than unity, bounded per-layer perturbations produce bounded total error.

-\paragraph{Empirical measurement.} We inject controlled perturbations ($\epsilon \in \{0.001, 0.01, 0.05, 0.1\}$) at the embedding layer and track $V(t)$ through all layers.
-For GPT-2 Small, all 11 inter-layer transitions contract errors ($\rho_{\max} = 0.96$), with layer~0 providing the strongest contraction (as low as $\rho_0 \approx 0.25$ at $\epsilon=0.001$).
-The geometric series bound is $23\times$ tighter than the linear $n \cdot \max_i \epsilon_i$ bound.
-Results are consistent across perturbation magnitudes, confirming contraction is a structural property.
-GPT-2 Medium contracts in 21 of 23 inter-layer transitions, though the final layer amplifies ($\rho_{23} \approx 2.05$); the overall trajectory still shows substantial net contraction through the interior.
+\paragraph{Empirical measurement} We inject controlled perturbations ($\epsilon \in \{0.001, 0.01, 0.05, 0.1\}$) at the embedding layer and track $V(t)$ through all layers.
+For GPT-2 Small, all 11 inter-layer transitions contract errors ($\rho_{\max} = 0.96$), with layer~0 providing the strongest contraction ($\rho_0 \approx 0.25$ at $\epsilon = 0.001$).
+The contraction pattern is stable across perturbation magnitudes, and the resulting geometric-series bound is $23\times$ tighter than the linear $n \cdot \max_i \epsilon_i$ alternative.
+GPT-2 Medium contracts in 21 of 23 inter-layer transitions, though the final layer amplifies ($\rho_{23} \approx 2.05$); the overall trajectory still shows net contraction through the interior.

-\paragraph{Why contraction occurs: the residual growth mechanism.} The contraction of $V(t)$ is \emph{not} primarily due to LayerNorm damping the error---in fact, the operator norm of each sub-layer's Jacobian far exceeds 1 (we measure $L_f/\sigma \approx 300\text{--}13{,}000$).
+\paragraph{Why contraction occurs: the residual growth mechanism} The contraction of $V(t)$ is \emph{not} primarily due to LayerNorm damping the error---in fact, the operator norm of each sub-layer's Jacobian far exceeds 1 (we measure $L_f/\sigma \approx 300\text{--}13{,}000$).
 Instead, contraction arises from the interplay between error growth and \emph{hidden state growth} through residual connections.

 In a Pre-LN (LayerNorm-before-sublayer) transformer, $h_{t+1} = h_t + f(\text{LN}(h_t))$.
 The relative error evolves as:

 Contraction ($\rho_t < 1$) occurs when the hidden state grows faster than the error: $\alpha > \beta$, yielding $\rho_t \leq (\beta/\alpha)^2$.